nuvla/documentation/docs/nuvlaedge/nuvlaedge-software/troubleshooting.md

 layout: nuvlabox
 title: Troubleshooting
 nav_order: 6
-parent: NuvlaEdge Engine
+parent: NuvlaEdge Software
 grand_parent: NuvlaEdge
 redirect_from:
  - /nuvlabox/latest/nuvlabox-engine/troubleshooting
+ - /nuvlaedge/nuvlaedge-engine/troubleshooting
 ---

 # Troubleshooting

-<details><summary><b>Failed to downgrade my NuvlaEdge Engine to v1</b></summary>
+<details><summary><b>Failed to downgrade my NuvlaEdge to v1</b></summary>

 <div markdown="1">
 Automated migrations across major versions (e.g. v1 to v2) are not currently supported.
-So even if it looks like your NuvlaEdge
-Engine downgrade finished successfully, you'll soon realize, from Nuvla, that your NuvlaEdge is not healthy.
-If you must downgrade from a NuvlaEdge Engine v2 to v1, please contact us.
+So even if it looks like your NuvlaEdge downgrade finished successfully, you'll soon realize, from Nuvla, that your NuvlaEdge is not healthy.
+If you must downgrade from a NuvlaEdge v2 to v1, please contact us.
 </div>

 </details>